tarunnnrathoddd/Starbucks/README.md

 ## Responsiveness Issue and its Solutions

 ## Problem:

-The Starbucks website's layout is not responsive, causing it to display improperly on various screen sizes.
+The Starbucks website's non-responsive layout poses various issues.
+It displays poorly on different screen sizes, with problems such as an unresponsive phone layout, a non-adaptive navbar, font inconsistencies, and misaligned coffee cup images.
+These issues need to be addressed for a smoother user experience.

 ## Solution:
 To fix the responsiveness issue, follow these steps: